SKISS - a project to strengthen the strategic collaboration capacity at KI

 This project will guide the way in clarifying how societal relevance can be captured in university quality-assurance systems to contribute in developing and designing higher education at KI.
 Experiences will be utilised and effective metrics formulated.

-Six participating HEIs.
-Coordinated by KTH Royal Institute of Technology.
+6 participating HEIs, coordinated by KTH Royal Institute of Technology.

 This project will develop structured working methods and tools for strategic partnerships, including the necessary prerequisites and criteria for establishing and managing such partnerships.
 Ethical issues will also be addressed as well as the processes for anchoring and communicating strategic partnerships.